Skip to main content

 Slate Headlap Calculator FAQs

-Why does lower roof pitch require more headlap?+
+Why does lower pitch need more headlap?+

-How is slate exposure calculated?+
+How is slate exposure calculated from headlap?+

 What is the standard slate exposure formula?+